 - No identifying info - Your name, Apple ID, and other information are never shared in or associated with apps that use the exposure tracking API.

-- No location data - The app does not collect, use, or share location data.
+- No location data - The system does not collect, use, or share location data.
 Exposure notification isn't for tracking where people are, but for determining whether a person has been around another person.

 - Random identifiers - Your iPhone is assigned a random, rotating identifier (a string of numbers) that is transmitted using Bluetooth to other nearby devices.
 Identifiers change every 10 to 20 minutes.